We are privately owned and not affiliated or endorsed by any government agency.

 What Will You Do If Your Benefits Are Cut?

-Social Security and government medical programs are being reviewed and are subject to change.
-Here is how to prepare in case your benefits are cut or discontinued.
+Social Security disability benefits and government medical programs are being reviewed and are subject to changes and even benefit cuts.
+Here is how to prepare in case your disability benefit is cut or discontinued.

-Do you panic every time you hear about possible changes in government medical or social security benefits?
-Are you struggling now to pay your bills and worry about what is going to happen to you if costs go up (as they always do) and your benefits disappear or decrease?
-Have you spent months and even years trying to navigate the complex system to get the support, treatments, and medications you need and now fear you can no longer depend on any of it for your future?
+Do you panic every time you hear about possible changes in government medical or Social Security benefits?
+Are you struggling now to pay your bills and worry about what is going to happen to you if costs go up (as they always do) and your SSDI benefits disappear or decrease?
+Have you spent months and even years trying to navigate the complex system to get the income support, treatments, and medications you need and now fear you can no longer depend on any of it for your future?

 You’re not alone.
 In fact, there are at least 74 million others people in the US who share your worries and vulnerabilities.
 That’s the approximate number of poor, elderly, and disabled people who depend on government assistance through Medicare or Medicaid.
 And although it is impossible to predict what will happen next week, next year, or five years from now there are steps you can take today to be prepared for many situations you may face.

 First, let’s look at the programs under discussion.
-Social Security Disability payments are provided to people who qualify because of a medical condition or disability.
+Social Security disability benefits are provided to people who qualify because of a medical condition or disability.
 The amount of money is based on a complicated formula related to previous income the recipient earned and on which the person paid taxes.

 The health insurance support of Medicaid differs from state to state because the federal government provides money to states based on the number of people in the state who qualify.
 The states then decide how to disburse Medicaid dollars.
 In some cases, states add money to the Medicaid fund to provide support to more of its citizens.
 Medicaid primarily provides assistance to the poor, disabled and elderly in our country.